simonescaccia/IoTProject/Evaluation.md

 $$P_{sleep} = 0.28 W$$

-Also, for this case, we do not consider the small constributions due to the a single on and a single off switching, so:
+Also for this case, we do not consider the small constributions due to the a single on and a single off switching, so:

 $$E(y) = P_{listen} \cdot y + P_{on} \cdot t_{on} + P_{off} \cdot t_{off}$$
 $$E(y) \approx P_{listen} \cdot y $$